jaspersong/Project_CS-4500/report/doc.md

 - Simplify the target source code lists for the CMakeLists.txt
 - Connect multiple local KV-Stores to support communicating to each other over threads
+- Assigning and aligning of the node ids in order to maintain ids throughout the direct communication between nodes

 ### Technical Debt and TODOs

 - Make polling timeouts configurable within the server and clients
 - Create unit tests for the dataframe's array of arrays
 - Get the network code to run within Docker
-- Assigning and aligning of the node ids in order to maintain ids throughout the direct communication between nodes
 - Make use of templates for similar classes and methods
-- Connect multiple local KV-Stores to support communicating to each other over threads
+- Connect multiple local KV-Stores to support communicating to each other over the network